 This course is a year long interdisciplinary course that asks the fundamental question: “What does it mean to be an American?”
 The course is arranged around a series of thematic explorations including nature and the wilderness; democracy and American political thought; class identity and formation; slavery and its legacy, ethnicity and identity; consumerism and American economic growth.
 Courses are taught by teachers in both the English and History departments, and readings from both disciplines provide the essential backdrop for dynamic class discussion and exploration.
-Finally, students are expected to design their own thematic unit of study as a final assignment in the class.
 Fundamental skills of independent thought, reading for meaning, oral expression, and creative and analytical writing are central to the class.

 Writing and Research: Humanities Thesis (half credit)